dpdicken/553-a2/README.md

 <h3> LLVM Pass Experimentation </h3>

 To study different optimization passes, I have selected two passes to run the lulesh application code through.
 I selected a dead code elimination pass (-dce) and a constant propagation pass (-constprop).
 I will report how these passes change the run time of the application.
+I will also compare them to -O3.

 Dead code elimination is an optimization that gets rid of unused codei that does not effect the results of the program.
 It finds instructions that are never run and removes them from the code.
 This optimization relies upon the control flow graph of the program.
+Looking at the source code, this pass is a BasicBlockPass, meaning it is run on each basic block in the program.

 Constant propagation removes complex algebraic expressions from the code.
 It detects expressions that only constants and replaces that calculation with the constant result instead.
 This optimization is implemented by evaluating each instruction.
 If there are ever algebraic operations that only use constants, the compiler computes the expression, and replaces the algebraic expression with the result.
+Looking at the source code, this pass is a FunctionPass, meaning it is run on each function in the program.

 <h5> Running Lulesh with no optimizations </h5>